-Currently, the volume and supply of appropriate early-stage risk capital in service of low- and lower-middle income populations in emerging markets is insufficient to meet growing demands from investment intermediaries and enterprises.
-The Frontier Finance Working Group convenes experienced early-stage impact investors, as well as those interested in exploring frontier finance investments, to share learnings, specific structures and transactions, and discuss the barriers investors face when evaluating early-stage investments with perceived high risk.
+Currently, the volume and supply of appropriate capital in service of low- and lower-middle income populations in emerging markets is insufficient to meet growing demands from investment intermediaries and enterprises.
+The Frontier Finance Working Group convenes experienced impact investors, as well as those interested in exploring frontier finance investments, to share learnings, specific structures and transactions, and discuss the barriers investors face when evaluating frontier finance investments.
 The Working Group activities complement and inform a research study on the financial and impact performance of frontier finance transactions.

 The GIIN’s Frontier Finance Working Group will be carried out in close collaboration with other industry efforts, including the Collaborative on Frontier Finance, a new multi-stakeholder initiative that aims to increase the amount of appropriate capital for small and growing businesses in frontier and emerging markets.

-The Frontier Finance Working Group seeks to mobilize additional and appropriate capital to early-stage investments in emerging markets, by creating greater transparency as to the performance and risks associated with frontier finance structures and transactions.
-To this end, the Working Group and research study will engage GIIN members to:
+The Frontier Finance Working Group seeks to mobilize additional and appropriate capital to investments that seek to improve the lives of low to lower-middle income people in emerging and frontier markets.
+During the first 12 months of this project, the group will seek to create greater transparency as to the performance and risks associated with frontier finance structures and transactions.
+A research report, Unlocking the Potential of Frontier Finance, was published in the Fall of 2019.

 This Working Group is made possible by generous support from the DOEN Foundation and the Omidyar Network.
 It is also made possible by the support of the American people through the United States Agency for International Development (USAID).
 The contents of the working group are the sole responsibility of the GIIN and do not necessarily reflect the views of USAID or the United States Government.